seullrryu/fall-2019-spotterfly/CONTRIBUTING.md

-# Debugging common npm issues
+## Debugging common npm issues
 Sometimes the package-lock.json have conflicts with existing versions.
 If you run into errors like `Unexpected string in JSON`, remove the package-lock.json file with `rm package-lock.json` and reinstall npm with `npm install`.

-# Project specifics
+## Project specifics

 Since our project is based on matching spotify playlist, you will need a spotify account to use our services.
-Please create a spotify account here https://www.spotify.com/us/signup/
+Please create a spotify account here https://www.spotify.com/us/signup/.
+Also, you will need to enable gps location so please do so when the prompt comes up.
+It may not load on the first visit, so reload your webpage after allowing gps permissions.